-- listed heritage façades through damage or soiling as a result of emissions from point or mobile sources. - 6.69 In most cases, waste management operations are expected to be enclosed.
+- Worcestershire's Air Quality Management Areas (AQMAs), or those of neighbouring authorities, or other areas where air quality is likely to be poor (including the consideration of cumulative impacts of developments on air quality); or - listed heritage façades through damage or soiling as a result of emissions from point or mobile sources. - 6.69 In most cases, waste management operations are expected to be enclosed.
 However, the appropriateness of this as a method of mitigating amenity impacts will depend on the nature and scale of the operation.
 For some processes it may be appropriate to consider techniques such as dust suppression or sheeting of vehicles. - 6.70 Other facilities may need to be located at a suitable distance from sensitive receptors; for example the Environment Agency requires a bioaerosol risk assessment for development managing biodegradable waste within 250 metres of sensitive receptors.
 Any such assessment should be included as part of the planning application.